creatures-sh/creatures.sh/CONTRIBUTING.md

 5. We'll review your PR and give you feedback.
 If everything is good, we'll merge it and publish your article.

+#### Cross-posting policy

+Cross-posting to creatures.dev is welcomed!
+If you'd like to share your own article that you published elsewhere, just add the `canonical` property in the frontmatter of your article that points to your original blog post, wherever it may be.
+Feel free to share your PR with the rest of the community in Discord after you open it.

 ## License